 Remove from heat and with a slotted spoon, place the peppers in a very clean 12 ounce jar.

 Strain the seeds from the syrup and discard the seeds.
-Return the syrup to the heat and bring back to a boil for about five minutes or so until the mixture is syrupy.
-Pour hot liquid over the jalapenos.
+Return the syrup to the heat and bring back to a boil for about five minutes or until reduced by a third.
+Pour the hot liquid over the jalapenos.
 The jalapenos will float at first, but after a few hours will distribute throughout the jar.

 _____________________________________

-I’ll be bringing this recipe to Fiesta Friday, hosted this week by Monika @ Everyday Healthy Recipes and Jhuls @ The Not So Creative Cook.
+I’ll be Cowboy Candy Sweet Hot Pickled Peppers at Fiesta Friday, hosted by Monika @ Everyday Healthy Recipes and Jhuls @ The Not So Creative Cook.

 Pingback: Cowboy Candy (Sweet & Hot) Pickled Peppers | My Meals are on Wheels